Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 #### Azure AAD App Registration

 Details of AAD App Registration are required if you want to enable authentication for components of Azure Industrial IoT solution.
-In that case, web APIs of components will require an Access Token for each API call.
+If authentication is enabled, web APIs of components will require an Access Token for each API call.
 If using Swagger, you would have to click on `Authorize` button to authenticate, before you can try out API calls.
 The authentication will happen against your Azure Active Directory (AAD).
 For this we require two apps to be registered in your AAD: